MainulDip/AndroidDevStudy/Dependency-Injection/Dagger-Codelab-1/README.md

 }
 ```
 ### Scopes :
+When 2 or more types share a same dependency, we need to tell dagger to provide a same instance for all of them.
+Otherwise, then requesting multiple times, dagger will provide different instances.
+Here the `scope` comes into play

 By Scopes in Dagger means "to scope a type to the Component's lifecycle".
 Scoping a type to a Component means that the same instance of that type will be used every time the type needs to be provided/injected.

-If we annotate a Component with @Singleton, all the classes also annotated with @Singleton will be scoped to its lifetime.
+If we annotate a Component with @Singleton, any other dependency class also annotated with @Singleton will be scoped to its lifetime.

 ```kotlin
 // AppComponent Dagger Component